 After finishing with the ingredients, be ready to shape it like a real salami.
 The trick is to place all the batter on a baking paper and roll the paper around the batter until round.
 My shape has never really resembled a perfect salami, but honestly I do not pay extra attention to it.
 You will cut it into slices before serving and it serves the purpose.
 If you are masters in perfection, feel free to make a perfect chocolate salami shape.

-Speaking of chocolate, have you realized that the chocolate salami does not have chocolate in the ingredient list?
+Speaking of chocolate, have you realized that the chocolate salami does not have chocolate on the ingredient list?
+In fact, despite the name, the ingredient list contains only cocoa.
+If you wish, you are free to replace it with dark chocolate, but the most common version is with cocoa.

-If instead you wish to store it in the freezer, we recommend you cut it in small slices and place them on baking paper, so that you will be able to take as many slices as you want when needed.
+If you wish to store it in the freezer, we recommend you cut it into small slices and place them on baking paper, so that you will be able to take as many slices as you want based on your need.

-Otherwise, feel free to place the entire chocolate salami in the freezer but when doing this, please remember to take it out many hours before serving so that it will have time to thaw without using any microwave or oven, that we really don’t recommend you using.
+Otherwise, feel free to place the entire chocolate salami in the freezer but when doing this, please remember to take it out many hours before serving so that it will have time to thaw without using any microwave or oven, which we really don’t recommend you use.
+You can cover it in powdered sugar once it has thawed.

-Whether you are not sure whether to make chocolate salami or whether you are just considering different alternatives to make a great dessert, please consider the following desserts:
+Whether you are not sure whether to make this chocolate salami recipe or whether you are just considering different alternatives to make a great dessert, please consider the following desserts:

 - Brita cake, a typical Finnish summer dessert with whipped cream and fresh berries;

-- Chocolate chip cookies, which are an explosion of taste;
+- Chocolate chip cookies, which are an explosion of taste and perfect for a snack or kids parties;

 - Belgian waffles, the perfect way to start your day!